Rafael Nadal sweeps Roger Federer, reaches French Open final

 Nadal broke Federer in the Swiss’ first service game and six times total for the match.
 He’s 6-0 against Federer at the French Open, including finals wins in 2006, 2007, 2008 and 2011.

 Federer entered the blustery semifinal having won the last five matches of their rivalry, but they had not met since 2017.
-Nadal beat Federer for the first time since the 2014 Australian Open, improving to 24-15 in their 15-year rivalry and 14-2 on clay.
+Nadal beat Federer for the first time since the 2014 Australian Open, improving to 24-15 against the player he calls the greatest ever.
+It’s 14-2 in Nadal’s favor on clay.

+In addition to all the stats, Friday’s wind gusts up to 30 miles per hour played a role in this.

+“You get to a point where you’re just happy to make shots and not look ridiculous,” Federer said.
+Red clay whipped into players’ and fans’ faces.
+“It just adds to the equation.
+He’s the best clay-court player, so I can accept that.”

 Now, Nadal is one match win from moving within two Slams of Federer’s total (20 to 18) for the first time since 2004, when Federer had two and Nadal had none.
 But Nadal has played 14 previous Grand Slams with a chance to move within two of Federer and failed each time.